kyma-project/kyma/docs/kyma/docs/05-01-overview.md

 During the installation, the Installer creates the Kyma Installer image that contains all component charts located in the `kyma/resources` folder.
 Both cluster and local installation files contain a full list of these component names and their Namespaces.
 Components that are not an integral part of the default Kyma Lite package, are preceded with hashtags (#) which means that the Installer skips them during the installation process.
 You can customize the component installation files by:
-- Removing hashtags in front of the component entries to enable a component installation
+- Removing hashtags in front of the component entries to enable a component installation.
-- Adding hashtags to disable a component installation
+- Adding hashtags to disable a component installation.
 - Adding new components to the list along with their chart definition in the `kyma/resources` folder.
+In that case you must create your own [Kyma Installer image](#configuration-use-your-own-kyma-installer-image) as you are adding new chart configuration.

 For more details on custom component installation, see [this](#configuration-custom-component-installation) document.